dynatrace-oss/vectorscan4j/README.md

 ## Contributing

-This wrapper currently supports a core subset of vectorscan's features, but not everything.
+This wrapper currently supports a core subset of Vectorscan's features, but not everything.
 If additional features are required, do not hesitate to raise issues or submit pull requests directly.